maldoinc/wireup/docs/pages/integrations/fastapi/request_time_injection.md

 !!! tip

     Use `get_app_container(app).override.injectable()` to inject mocks and fakes during tests.
-This works for both route decorators and middleware patterns.
+This works for both route decorators and middleware.

 ## Direct Container Access

-For utilities, helpers, or other cases where you need direct access to the container APIs:
+For utilities or other cases where you need direct access to the container APIs:

 ```python
 from wireup.integration.fastapi import get_app_container, get_request_container